Heroes-Academy/Intro-to-Python-Spring-2016/docs/source/resources.rst

 Online Code Environments
 ------------------------

-There are several places to run code online.
-I really like `Trinkets <https://trinket.io/>`_ and will use them a lot in the curriculum.
+There are plenty of website out there that will let you test out Python code online. `Trinkets <https://trinket.io/>`_ is a great resource that we'll use a lot during this course.

-I also like `C9 <c9.io>`_ as a more advanced environment.
+`C9 <c9.io>`_ is a more powerful environment which students can also use if they're looking for a more advanced experience.